neiltobinnapase/Beach-Bounce/README.txt

-Neil Tobin Napase - Project 2 (Angry Birds)
+Neil Tobin Napase - Project 2
+Computer Graphics

 Features:
 - Textured plane where objects are placed and move